7 Step Acrylic Self Portrait Tutorial by Aine Divine

 “There is a vitality, a life force, an energy, a quickening that is translated through you into action and because there is only one of you in all time this expression is unique.
 And if you block it, it will never exist in any other medium and will be lost.”Martha Graham

 This is both inspiring and- in the last line- tragic!
-And is the spirit with which I approached this self-portrait.
+And is the spirit with which I approached this self-portrait with acrylic paint.

 After a period of busyness and lacking space for real creative play, I was delighted to read from this book ‘Free play’ and find that place of curiosity in myself again for this well seen, weathered and known face.